Secret of Mana Redux

 Development

-The Gold Isle didn’t start out that way.
-It was initially the cannibal island until late in development.
+The Gold Isle didn’t start out as the Gold Isle—It was initially the cannibal island until late in development (Dengeki 6/11/93).
 This is how the island changed over time:

 Early version of Gold City